-Josh is a former doctoral student of the Behavioural medicine Laboratory currently completing his clinical residency at The Ottawa Hospital.
-In September 2017, Josh will start a position as Assistant Professor of Clinical Psychology at Memorial University of Newfoundland.
+Josh is a former doctoral student of the Behavioural Medicine Laboratory and completed his clinical residency at The Ottawa Hospital.
+Josh is currently an Assistant Professor of Clinical Psychology at Memorial University of Newfoundland.
 Josh has a diverse range of interests, including adherence, clinical inertia, cardiovascular psychophysiology, motivating healthy lifestyle behaviours, and pain management.
-His time at the Behavioural Medicine Laboratory was focused on four lines of investigation: 1) designing and evaluating the Index of Facial Pain Expression (IFPE) – an online environment designed to train healthcare providers to reliably code for facial pain expression; 2) evaluating the use of intranasal oxytocin as a novel adjuvant treatment for the management of acute and chronic pain; and 3) modelling the influence that the prenatal milieu has on the development of the fetal/infant stress response systems; and 4) improving patient adherence to complex medical regimens through the use of motivational interviewing.
+His time at the Behavioural Medicine Laboratory was focused on four lines of investigation: 1) designing and evaluating the Index of Facial Pain Expression (IFPE) – an online environment designed to train healthcare providers to reliably code for facial pain expression; 2) evaluating the use of intranasal oxytocin as a novel adjuvant treatment for the management of acute and chronic pain; 3) modelling the influence that the prenatal milieu has on the development of the fetal/infant stress response systems; and 4) improving patient adherence to complex medical regimens through the use of motivational interviewing.

 Research Focus: Pain management, patient adherence, cardiovascular psychophysiology

 Funding: University of Calgary Clinical Research Fund, CIHR (Doctoral), University of Calgary University Research Grants Committee, Alberta Innovates Health Solutions, Killam Pre-Doctoral Scholarship, and Canadian Pain Society (Trainee Research Award).

 Codie Rouleau, PhD, R.Psych